nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/SearchUtils.md

    func): number
 ```

-Do a bisection search of a function for a particular target value.<p>
+Do a bisection search of a function for a particular target value.

 The function to search is a function that takes a numeric parameter,
 does calculations, and returns gives a numeric result.
 The